Long Term USCutter 14 Inch Vinyl Cutter Review

 Back in 2012 I was involved with creating and developing a few different types of unique handmade products.
 The work required some fairly intricate decals and stencils.
 In the beginning we cut the artwork and stencils by hand with a hobby knife.
 I do NOT miss those days.

 That approach worked fine for a month or two while we gauged market interest and decided whether to move forward.
-When it came time to scale-up our operations, cutting by hand became unmanageable instantly.
+When it came time to scale-up our operations, cutting by hand became a daunting and unmanageable task.
 We needed the ability to quickly and consistently cut vinyl, paper and cardstock.
 Cost and confidentiality were an issue so outsourcing wasn’t an option.
 We began searching for a vinyl cutter or craft cutter.

 We needed to cut small and medium sized decals and stencils without spending a fortune.
 On the surface, a hobby level cutter (Something like the Silhouette or Cricut) sounds perfect.
 Unfortunately we ruled those (and most other craft cutters) out pretty quickly.
 At the time most craft cutting machines on the market were excluded due to price or lack of features.